 Benjamin Steege joined the Department of Music as Assistant Professor in Spring 2012, having previously taught at Stony Brook University.
-He specializes in the history of music theory in the nineteenth and twentieth centuries, with particular attention to musical and scientific modernisms, the history of psychology, and the history of listening.
-He has been a research fellow of the Alexander von Humboldt Foundation (2010-11) and recipient of an Alvin H. Johnson AMS 50 Dissertation Fellowship (2005-06), and served on the editorial board of Music Theory Spectrum (2009-12).
+He specializes in the history of music theory in the nineteenth and twentieth centuries, with particular attention to early modernism, the history of psychology, and the history of listening.
+His work has been supported by research fellowships from the Alexander von Humboldt Foundation (2010-11), the National Endowment for the Humanities (2014-15) and the Radcliffe Insitute for Advanced Study (2014-15).
+He served on the editorial board of Music Theory Spectrum (2009-12).
 His book Helmholtz and the Modern Listener (Cambridge) was published in 2012, and he is currently working on a second book project on aesthetic and ethical issues surrounding the contest between psychological and anti-psychological views of music in the twentieth century.
 Prof. Steege is on leave for the 2014-15 academic year.

 - Diatonic Harmony and Counterpoint I-II (V2318-2319)

 - Introduction to History of Theory (G6300)

 - Debussy and Modernism (G8371)

 - Techniques of 20th-Century Music (V3310)